micnews/story-json/README.md

 # story-json

 `story-json` is a JavaScript Object Notation (JSON) platform-agnostic document format that describes interactive content that user can "tap" through.
 This is an interactive storytelling format, optimized for quick consumption on a smartphone or tablet.
+See an example [here](https://mic.com/stories/327/what-happens-in-your-brain-when-you-listen-to-music).

-A "Story" consists of a set of slides (or pages).
-Each slide can contain various kinds of content, but in most cases, it has an image or a short video as a background, with potentially animated text elements overlayed on top.
-Story JSON documents can be created once and then transformed into any supported target format (for example [amp-story](https://github.com/ampproject/amphtml/blob/master/extensions/amp-story/amp-story.md)) or custom user-generated format (slideshow or video, for example).
+A "Story" consists of a set of pages (or slides).
+Each page can contain various kinds of content.
+In most cases a page will have an image or short video as a background, with elements overlayed on top.
+Story JSON documents can be created once and then transformed into any supported target format.

 ## Target formats